 Summer isn’t over yet and I’m coming in hot with one of my favorite libations: strawberry-peach frose!
 A frozen slushie of wine, fruit, and vodka?
-SIGN ME UP.
+Yes, please!
 Making frosé is so quick and easy!
 I just throw everything into the blender and a tasty cocktail is ready to go in seconds.
 I always have frozen fruit on hand, so it’s extra easy to whip up whenever I feel like it.
-Swap in your favorite fruits and try some fun new combos–I promise frosé will be your summer go-to
+Swap in your favorite fruits and try some fun new combos–I promise frosé will be your summer go-to.

 History of Frose

 So what exactly is frose?
 Frose originated at a bar in NYC in 2016 when a couple of bartenders decided to see what would happen if they added rose to a slushie machine.
 Since that summer, frose has taken over bars and restaurants all over the US–and who can blame them?
 Frose is delicious and perfect for sipping on a hot summer day.
 Since most people don’t have a slushie machine, my recipe for strawberry-peach frose combines the elements of the drink for a simple at-home version.
 Rather than freezing rose for the drink, I use frozen fruit, which I always have on hand, to create the frosty beverage.

 - Rose wine.
 Rose is not a type of grape, it’s a method for making the wine.
 It’s produced similarly to other red wines, but the contact with the skin is limited giving it its signature pink hue.